There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission.

 Simply put by the Oxford Dictionary, a hobby is “an activity done regularly in one’s leisure time for pleasure.”

-There are easy hobbies to pick up such as such as meditation, reading or listening to podcasts or even audio books to something much more involved like woodworking, candle making or canning tomatoes.
+There are easy hobbies to pick up such as such as meditation, reading, listening to podcasts or even audio books.
+You can also try to something much more involved like woodworking, candle making or canning tomatoes.

 There are so many examples of hobbies that my blog post would need to be 10,000 plus words long to even attempt to write about every single one.
 For this reason, I chose to include great hobbies I think are easy to incorporate into a busy lifestyle.
 Many are low cost hobbies to try.
 I also chose hobbies that appeal to a variety of age groups.

 An article in Psychology Today explains some of the benefits of having hobbies: